antonrh/anydi/docs/usage.md

 _ = container.resolve(Service)
 ```

-Here's an improved version of the documentation with some enhancements for clarity, completeness, and formatting:

 ### Automatic Resource Management

 When your class dependencies implement the context manager protocol by defining the `__enter__/__aenter__` and `__exit__/__aexit__` methods, these resources are automatically managed by the container for `singleton` and `request` scoped providers.